nbulaj/proxy_fetcher/README.md

 [![Code Climate](https://codeclimate.com/github/nbulaj/proxy_fetcher/badges/gpa.svg)](https://codeclimate.com/github/nbulaj/proxy_fetcher)
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg)](#license)

-This gem can help your Ruby application to make HTTP(S) requests from proxy by fetching and validating actual proxy lists from multiple providers.
+This gem can help your Ruby application to make HTTP(S) requests using proxy by fetching and validating actual proxy lists from multiple providers.

-It gives you a `Manager` class that can load proxy lists, validate them and return random or specific proxies.
+It gives you a special `Manager` class that can load proxy lists, validate them and return random or specific proxies.
+It also has a `Client` class that encapsulates all the logic for the sending HTTP requests using proxies.
 Take a look at the documentation below to find all the gem features.

 Also this gem can be used with any other programming language (Go / Python / etc) as standalone solution for downloading and validating proxy lists from the different providers.
 [Checkout examples](#standalone) of usage below.